-Man struck by lightning in Spring speaks out after incident
+Man struck by lightning while walking dogs in Spring speaks out after incident

 "My family asked if I wanted to see it, and it was really strange looking at that happening to me," Coreas said.

 The video shows a small bolt appear out of nowhere and hit the concrete just behind Coreas.
-He immediately fell forward, unconscious on the concrete sidewalk.
+He immediately fell forward, unconscious on the sidewalk.

-"The first thing I remember was kinda waking up in the helicopter, and they told me I'd been hit by lightning," Coreas said.
+"The first thing I remember was kind of waking up in the helicopter, and they told me I'd been hit by lightning," Coreas said.

-His left eye remains swollen shut, not from the electricity that coursed up his leg, but the fall he took afterward.
+His left eye remains swollen shut, not from the electricity that traveled up his leg, but from the fall he took afterward.

 Eventually his body began to feel the pain from the jolt.
 He remained in the hospital for four days.

 "My first question was whether my dogs were okay," Coreas said.

-They escaped without injury and were reunited with Coreas Sunday.
+They escaped without injury and were reunited with their thankful owner on Sunday.

-"They're my kids- Sophie, Honey and Hazel," Coreas said.
+"They're my kids -- Sophie, Honey and Hazel," Coreas said.

-What impressed him were the people who helped save his life, who he saw on the video.
+Coreas said what impressed him were the strangers who helped save his life, as he could see on the video.

-"There was a woman who called 911 and along with another guy, did CPR," Coreas said.
+"There was a woman who called 911 and, along with another guy, did CPR," Coreas said.
 "It's crazy.
 They ran to me and did something, not just standing there."

 He said doctors told him the electricity traveled up his leg into his hip area.
-He'll require a follow up with the doctors.
+He'll require some follow-up medical treatment.

 "They say after lightning, your body is never the same," Coreas said.

-Sunday, he is resting at home, reflecting on the past few days and how they might have been his last.
+Over the weekend, he was resting at home, reflecting on the past few days and how they might have been his last.

 "I'm lucky to be alive, and I just want to go on living my life," Coreas said.
 "And I have a story to tell."